Jefferson County Public Library

 420 W. Main St., Madison, IN 47250

-Present: Terry Phillips, President; Kelly Joyce, Vice-President; Mary Kay Butler, Secretary; Joy Culp, Treasurer; Sally Wurtz, Board Member; Kathy Crafton, Board Member; Judi Terpening, Director; Jess McAlister, Assistant Director.
+Present: Mary Kay Butler, Secretary; Joy Culp, Treasurer; Sally Wurtz, Board Member; Kathy Rosenberg, Board Member; Kathy Crafton, Board Member; Robyn Ryle, Board Member; Judi Terpening, Director; Jess McAlister, Assistant Director.

 President Phillips opened the meeting at 4:03 P.M.
 Wurtz made a motion to approve the agenda.
 Butler seconded.
 Motion carried.